collaborativebioinformatics/Genevar22/README.md

 </p>

-### We present GeneVar(2022 update): an open access, gene-centric data browser to support SV analysis
+### We present GeneVar(2022 update): STru

 ## Goals

 [GeneVar](https://github.com/collaborativebioinformatics/GeneVar) is an open access, gene centric data browser for SV analysis.
 GeneVar takes as input a gene name or ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.

 [Clinical SV](https://github.com/collaborativebioinformatics/clinical_SVs) is an open access software that can annotate vcf files with clinically relavant information as well as provide useful visualizations such as disease ontology plots.

 [GeneVar2](https://github.com/collaborativebioinformatics/GeneVar2) was the integration of these two apps which work together to facilitate reporting of structural variations data.
 GeneVar tool is intended to have a clinical focus, informing the interpretation of SV pertaining to a gene name.
 In addition, GeneVar gives the user the option to upload genotyping data and produces a report, file, and genome browser session that informs the user of all structural variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.

 GeneVar(2022 update) has the added functionality of looking for structural variants based upon disease/phenotype ontology.

-## Description
+## How it works?

 There are three ways to interact with GeneVar(2022 update):
 1. First, GeneVar takes an input of a gene name or an ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.